Serving Families Since 1996

 • Standard needs for the child, as detailed in a table provided in Florida law based on the child’s age and the parents’ net income.

+When establishing support orders in Florida, courts or agencies are required to adhere to these guidelines.
+However, in certain circumstances, support amounts may deviate from the guidelines.
+For instance, a judge might consider a child’s significant medical expenses as grounds for adjusting the support amount.
+In such cases, judges typically provide written explanations for any deviations from the guideline amounts.
 If there’s disagreement, both you and your spouse must submit financial affidavits for assessment.
 Additional calculations may be necessary based on the amount of time your child spends with the non-custodial parent.
 Factoring in parenting time can complicate the child support calculations, that’s why divorce attorneys who are well-versed in math and taxation like our lawyers at Bergermann Law Firm will be so important for your case.

 CHILD SUPPORT FAQs